oVirt/ovirt-site/source/develop/release-management/features/gluster-self-heal-monitoring.html.md

 ## UI Changes

 ### Volumes Tab
-New icon with warning symbol will be shown on the status column for the volumes with unsynced entries and tool tip will show the text 'UP/Some Bricks DOwn, Unsynced entries present - Needs healing'
+New icon with warning symbol will be shown on the status column for the volumes with unsynced entries and tool tip will show the text 'UP/Some Bricks Down, Unsynced entries present - Needs healing'

 ### Bricks Sub Tab
 New icon with warning symbol will be shown on the status column for the bricks with unsynced entries and tool tip will show the text 'UP,  X unsynced entries present'